 Figure 6.9.4-1: A procedure to extract application characteristics

-1. The consumer NF subscribes to the NWDAF to request analytics for application detection.
+1. The consumer NF subscribes to the NWDAF to request analytics for application detection (or via the NEF in untrusted domain).
 This subscription maybe is triggered by local configuration or OAM.
-The Analytics Filter Information may optionally include the UE ID, S-NSSAI and/or DNN.
+The Analytics Filter Information may optionally include the UE ID, S-NSSAI and/or DNN, Application ID.

-2. The NWDAF fetches currently stored PFD information from NEF(PFD) and historical data from ADRF (not shown in the figure).
+2-.
+The NWDAF fetches currently stored PFD information in use from UDR via NEF(PFDF).

-3. The NWDAF collects session related information from the UPF about URL, Domain name part, and IP 3-tuples of packets from the SDF not matching installed PDRs.
+3. The NWDAF collects session related information from the UPF about URL, Domain name part, and IP 3-tuples of packets corresponding to Application ID from the SDF not matching installed PDRs.

 4. The NWDAF derives PFD analytics.

-5. The NWDAF notifies the analytics consumer NF with outputs.
+5. The NWDAF notifies the analytics consumer NF with observed PFD Information.
+Based on the observed PFD information provided by the NWDAF, the consumer determines to create/update/delete PFDs information and if needed send request to the NEF(PFDF) by invoking the Nnef_PFDManagement_Create/Update/Delete service containing Application Identifier and one or more sets of PFDs, and step 1-5 defined in clause 4.18.2 in TS 23.502 are executed.